Blue Monday 2026: Myth, Reality, and an Opportunity for Peace

 If the promises of January 1st already seem like a distant memory, January 19th is a great opportunity for a reboot.

-The most common mistake we make is setting goals that are too high.
+The most common mistake we make is setting goals that are too ambitious.
 Behavioral scientists offer an alternative: micro-habits.

 - Haven’t been able to start running every morning?
 Make a deal with yourself that you’ll just put on your sneakers.